Joe Lapchick: Playing career

 While working as a caddie and in a factory, the 15-year-old found he could make $5 to $10 per night playing for local basketball teams.
 At age 19 he was suiting up for four different touring teams, such as the Holyoke Reds, Brooklyn Visitations, and Troy Trojans, and pocketing up to $100 per game.
-Basketball became his life.
+Basketball became his life for the next 50 years.

 Lapchick was rangy at 6-foot-5, making him a valuable commodity at a time when a jump ball was held after every basket.
 "I played one manager against the other," he said years later.
 "I bargained with the managers for every game.
 When there was a clash of dates, I took the best offer."

 In 1923 he joined the fabled Original Celtics (a team that was the second incarnation of the New York Celtics, which had disbanded during World War I).
 At first the team eschewed league play, choosing instead to barnstorm throughout the Northeast and wow crowds with its razzle-dazzle style of play.
 Conditions were spartan.
 When a large cut on Lapchick's wrist became infected with uniform dye, a teammate rubbed off the scab with a towel and doused the wound with whiskey.
 Luckily for Lapchick, the treatment worked.

 The Celtics joined the American Basketball League in 1926 and won two straight titles.
 So dominant were Lapchick, Nat Holman, and the rest of the Celtics that the league insisted the team disband.
 The team disbanded in 1928.
 Lapchick and two other former Celtics then joined the Cleveland Rosenblums, a team owned by a department store magnate who had named the team after himself.
 With Lapchick starring at the pivot, the "Rosenblum Celtics" won two straight ABL titles.
 The Rosenblums folded during the 1930–31 season and Lapchick and four of his teammates signed with the Toledo Red Man Tobaccos.

 The Great Depression forced an end to the ABL in 1931.
 Still a young man, Lapchick re-formed the Celtics with Dutch Dehnert, Davey Banks, Nat Hickey, Johnny Beckman, Carl Husta and him.
 They hit the road for five years, with Lapchick handling driving duties, and Kate Smith singing "God Bless America" at games.